j-eriksmith/starlight-engine/docs/docs/math.md

 ## Problem - What's in a Modern Math Library for Games?

-SIMD, quaternions, 4x3 matrices.

 The term "SIMD" is commonly used in articles discussing performant vector libraries - like [Gustavo Oliveira's introduction found here](https://www.gamasutra.com/view/feature/132636/designing_fast_crossplatform_simd_.php).
 SIMD instructions are the crux of modern GPU architectures that allow for extremely fast hardware processing of similarly laid out data such as rows in a matrix.
 SIMD briefly provided an interesting albeit unexpected learning opportunity for the math subsystem.

 Quaternions are also an essential tool for game programmers for their flexibility and efficiency.
-As argued by [Nick Bobic](https://www.gamasutra.com/view/feature/131686/rotating_objects_using_quaternions.php), reducing the number of floats needed to represent rotations from 9 to 4 per entity is an enormous win for memory usage.
+As argued by [Nick Bobic](https://www.gamasutra.com/view/feature/131686/rotating_objects_using_quaternions.php), reducing the number of floats needed to represent rotations from 9 to 4 per entity is an enormous win for memory usage, especially as almost every entity in a scene needs a transform.
 We did not have prior experience working with a quaternion interface, but it presented an exciting learning avenue.

 Finally, Jason Gregory in Game Engine Architecture hinted that AAA-grade game engines represented transforms as 4x3 matricies instead of 4x4 matricies with the insight that the bottom row (or column) would always be [0.0, 0.0, 0.0, 1.0].
 Since most open source math libraries used a full 4x4 matrix for transforms, we were excited to implement a feature that would prepare us for industry standards.